SaschaHeyer/Machine-Learning-Training/README.md

 # Machine-Learning-Training
 Contains jupyter notebooks and examples for Keras, Google AI Platform and Kubeflow.
-Mainly based on Named Entity Recognition.